 Volunteer with your Foodbank in Canton

-The Stark County Campus will offer volunteer opportunities beginning July 26, 2021.
-Morning and afternoon shifts will be available each week for volunteers to sort, inspect or pack donated food based on the needs of the day.
-Volunteers may also support administrative tasks or assist in the MarketPlace by distributing fresh produce to hunger-relief partners.
+The Stark County Campus now offers volunteer opportunities.
+Morning and afternoon shifts will be available each week in the AEP Foundation Volunteer Center for volunteers to sort, inspect or pack donated food based on the needs of the day.
+Volunteers may also support administrative tasks or assist in the Werner Family Marketplace by distributing fresh produce to hunger-relief partners.

 New volunteer positions will be available in the Keith D. Monda Family Food Pantry & Resource Center beginning August 3, 2021.
 Tech-savvy volunteers are requested to help community members place food orders at an online kiosk, while detail-oriented volunteers are needed to pack food orders and stock the pantry.